JCSDA/jedi-docs/docs/working-practices/branch-merge-code.rst

 At some point, it will become necessary to prepare releases of the code.
 This process happens in specific releasebranches.
-Once a release is ready and fully tested it is merged into both the master and develop branches and tagged.
+Once a release is ready and fully tested it is merged into both the main and develop branches and tagged.
 Typically, the tag will contain the release number (for example 2.0 for a major release, or 2.1 for a minor one).
-The masterbranch then contains the new official release and development work continues in the develop branch based on the release.
+The main branch then contains the new official release and development work continues in the develop branch based on the release.

 Despite all the care being taken in the testing, there will always be (hopefully rare) bugs needing fixing in any software.
-When such a bug is detected in a release, a hotfix branch is created from the master branch to implement and test the fix.
+When such a bug is detected in a release, a hotfix branch is created from the main branch to implement and test the fix.
-Once a satisfactory fix is implemented, the bug fix branch is merged into both the master and develop branches and the release number is incremented (a new tag is created with a minor version number increased, for example from 2.1.0 to 2.1.1).
+Once a satisfactory fix is implemented, the hot fix branch is merged into both the main and develop branches and the release number is incremented (a new tag is created with a minor version number increased, for example from 2.1.0 to 2.1.1).
 For reproducibility, an existing tag should never be moved.